RyanSandford/HOTT-adjoint-equivalences/README.md

 # Adjoint and 2-Adjoint Equivalences in Homotopy Type Theory

-This repository contains the contributions of Daniel Carranza, Jonathan Chang, and Ryan Sandford to the Lean3 HoTT Library.
+This repository contains the contributions of Daniel Carranza, Jonathan Chang, and Ryan Sandford to the Lean3 HoTT Library, under the supervision of Chris Kapulkin.
 These files contain formalized proofs of theorems extending chapter 4 of the HoTT book which can be found in the Lean 3 HoTT Library at https://github.com/gebner/hott3/tree/master/src/hott/types/2_adj.